+Setting Maintain Aspect Ratio

+Default Yes

+value

-Setting Maintain Aspect Ratio Default value Yes Description Whether aspect ratio is to be retained when resizing images.
+Description Whether aspect ratio is to be retained when resizing images.

 MyID Desktop only.
 Does not affect the MyID Operator Client.

-Further information See the Changing settings for image capture section in the Operator's Guide .
+Further See the Changing settings for image capture section in the Operator's

+information Guide.